-Suppose you wish to give customers your own attributes, belonging to your own organisation, such as membership numbers or specific loyalty statuses, like bronze, silver, gold, platinum, etc. This is possible, but requires some preparation.
+Suppose you wish to give customers your own attributes, belonging to your own organization, such as membership numbers or specific loyalty statuses, like bronze, silver, gold, platinum, etc. This is possible, but requires some preparation.

 The Privacy by Design foundation runs the IRMA infrastructure.
 An important part of this work is keeping a register of all possible attributes.
-This register must provider transparancy and clarity, so that each user knows the meanings of the various attributes.
+This register must provider transparency and clarity, so that each user knows the meanings of the various attributes.
 New attributes must become part of this register.
 It requires contact with the foundation.
 The foundation will charge for (continued) registration of new attributes.

-Once this has been organised, there are several ways to actually issue attributes to your customers.
+Once this has been organized, there are several ways to actually issue attributes to your customers.
 This involves providing these attributes with a digital signature.
 For this purpose as well open source software is freely available.
 There are several options.